-The aroma, flavor and texture of this pound cake make it “company worthy” especially if you gild the lily with a sprinkling of powdered sugar, whipped cream or a few fresh berries.
-There is no additional vanilla or any other flavor added to this cake, the full flavor load is carried by the fragrant Chai powder.
+The aroma, flavor and texture of this chai pound cake make it “company worthy” especially if you gild the lily with a sprinkling of powdered sugar, whipped cream or a few fresh berries.
+There is no additional vanilla or any other flavor added to this chai spice cake recipe, the full flavor load is carried by the fragrant Chai powder.

 On sifting flour…this recipe works best with all-purpose flour that is sifted into a large bowl then measured by lightly spooning the flour into a one cup dry measure.
 Level with a thin metal spatula or the back of a knife.